mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 for a ``lan-cake`` that will never be installed and inadvertent services leaks, i.e. access to a service that was never intended to be widely available.

-Services with the same name can be registered within the directory.
-The name ``super-system:log-store`` can be registered with GROUP scope in multiple groups within a LAN, but there can only be one instance of a name at a given scope.
+Services with the same name can be registered within the wider directory.
+The name ``super-system:log-store`` can be registered with GROUP scope in multiple groups within a LAN, but there can only be one instance of a name published to a given scope.
 There can only be a single instance of ``home-automation:power-supply`` at the LAN scope.

 Pubsub behaves in a manner similar to the symbol lookups in programming languages.
 The instance of ``super-system:log-store`` at GROUP scope has precedence over the instance registered at LAN scope; the GROUP instance is considered to be “nearer”.